-- Leaves of absence.
+• Leaves of absence.
 A leave of absence almost always results in individualized timelines and deadlines for a student if taken in the first or second year.
-Primary Academic Research Advisor(s) are also subject to timelines, deliverables, milestones, and other constraints related to grants and resources, so although taking a leave does not impact academic standing, it is not always possible for students to take leaves and return to the same Primary Academic Research Advisor(s) and academic research project.
+Primary Academic Research Advisor(s) are also subject to timelines, deliverables, milestones, and other constraints related to grants and resources, so although taking a leave does not impact academic standing, it is not always possible for students to take a leave and return to the same Primary Academic Research Advisor(s) and academic research project.
 The circumstances surrounding taking a leave and returning from leave should be delineated in as much detail as possible as early as possible.
-After discussing with the Director of Graduate Studies and Primary Academic Research Advisor(s), the student may file a formal leave of absence request with the Dean of Students. - Mid-year start to the PhD program.
+After discussing with the Primary Academic Research Advisor(s) and the Director of Graduate Studies for the applicable academic program, the student may file a formal leave of absence request with the Dean of Students.

+- Mid-year start to the PhD program.
 In some instances, such as a delay in obtaining a visa, students start mid-year instead at the beginning of autumn quarter.
-Due to the schedule of course offering and other constraints, individualized programming is often required.

-• Students with non-traditional backgrounds.
+Due to the schedule of course offerings and other constraints, individualized programming is often required. - Students with non-traditional backgrounds.
 The PME encourages students with non-traditional academic preparations to apply to and pursue our PhD programs.
-Through the admissions process, student advising (starting soon after the students accepts the offer from one of the PME's PhD programs), and self-identification, students may discuss with their faculty advisor to explore individualized course programming to enable success in the PhD program, especially with respect to the graduate-level course requirements.
-Plans can be made, for example, for a student to take key foundational undergraduate courses as electives in the first year to be on track to complete the thematic core and in-depth courses by the end of the spring quarter of the second year, and perhaps emphasize research earlier on in the first year in preparation for candidacy.
+Through the admissions process, student advising (starting soon after the students accepts the offer from one of the PME's PhD programs), and self-identification, students may discuss with their Primary Academic Advisor(s) and, if applicable, the Primary PhD Program Advisor, or prior to a student matching into a research group their assigned PME faculty advisor to explore individualized course programming to enable success in the PhD program, especially with respect to the graduate-level course requirements.
+Plans can be made, for example, for a student to take key foundational undergraduate courses as electives in the first year to be on track to complete the thematic core and in-depth courses by the end of the winter quarter of the second year and perhaps emphasize research earlier on in the first year in preparation for candidacy.

-Maximum Residency Time: If a student completes six years in the PhD program excluding time on leave without graduating, then the student and the Primary Academic Research Advisor(s) must submit a petition to the Dean to request permission to stay for an additional year, with a detailed timeline to meet all graduation requirements.
-Only under extremely rare circumstances will a student be allowed to stay more than seven years in total.
+Maximum Residency Time: If a student completes six (6) years in the PhD program excluding time on leave without graduating, then the student and the Primary Academic Research Advisor(s) must submit a petition to the Vice Dean for Education and Outreach to request permission to stay for one (1) additional year, with a detailed timeline to meet all graduation requirements.
+Only under extremely rare circumstances will a student be allowed to stay more than seven (7) years in total.